mkubaczyk/helmsman/docs/how_to/deployments/ci.md

----
-version: v3.0.0-beta5
----

 # Run Helmsman in CI

-You can run Helmsman as a job in your CI system using the [helmsman docker image](https://hub.docker.com/r/praqma/helmsman/).
+You can run Helmsman as a job in your CI system using the [helmsman docker image](https://github.com/mkubaczyk/helmsman/pkgs/container/helmsman).
 The following example is a `config.yml` file for CircleCI but can be replicated for other CI systems.

 ```yaml